adhish-kapoor/Kubernetes-Devops-Advanced/README.md

 ## Link for code repo
 https://github.com/adhish-kapoor/Kubernetes-Devops-Advanced

-## Docker hub URL for docker images
+## Docker hub URL for docker image
 https://hub.docker.com/repository/docker/adhishkapoor1607/web-api/general

 ## Expose the API to fetch records from DB
-To Get all users: http://34.67.248.81:8282/ is used.
+http://34.67.248.81:8282/ is used to retrieve records from DB.
 34.67.248.81 is the External IP of LoadBalancer `web-service`.
-8282 is the PORT used for my service.
+8282 is the PORT used for the service.

 # Below steps are for execution reference: